 When we were in Iceland we really wanted to go up North to visit the beautiful Lake Myvatn area, Godafoss, Akureyri, and other vistas in North Iceland.
 Since we were on a time crunch and didn’t think we would make the drive all the way up North, so we decided to do a tour with Air Iceland on their: Grand tour of Northern Iceland, which covers the Best of North Iceland.
-You hear a lot about Iceland Golden Circle Tour but you do not don’t hear much about Iceland Diamond Circle Tour which covers the lesser-known route of Godafoss, Lake Myvatn, and the most powerful waterfall in Europe, Dettifoss with an average water flow of 633 cubic feet per second.
+You hear a lot about Iceland Golden Circle Tour but you do not don’t hear much about the Iceland Diamond Circle Tour which covers the lesser-known route of Godafoss, Lake Myvatn, and the most powerful waterfall in Europe, Dettifoss with an average water flow of 633 cubic feet per second.

 One morning we drove up from our hotel in Reykjavik to the domestic airport here Reykjavík morning and checked in for our flight at 6:45am.
 The flight was mere 40 minutes yet very scenic.
 Once we landed in Akureyri the guide was waiting for us and few others in the arrivals hall but we were then joined by couple more people who had been staying in Akureyri that night.
 A short while later we were on our way towards our destinations for the best tour ever!